neobliviscaris/getting-cleaning-data-cp/CodeBook.md

 activity_id        | activity ID from y_train.txt
 activity_label     | from the above data frame 'activity'

-In order to build the data frame structure above, I read the CSV files and assigned them in the following manner:
+In order to build the data frame structure above, I read the CSV files and assigned to variables them in the following manner:

-* Variable `subject_train` contents loaded from `"train//subject_train.txt"`.
+* Variable `subject_train` contents loaded from `"train/subject_train.txt"`.

-* Variable `x_train` loaded from `"train//X_train.txt"`.
+* Variable `x_train` loaded from `"train/X_train.txt"`.
 Columns of `x_train` (depicted above as '...') were renamed using the labels in the `feature` data frame the first section.

 ```
  names(x_train) <- feature$feature_label;
 ```

-* Variable `y_train` loaded from `"train//y_train.txt"`.
+* Variable `y_train` loaded from `"train/y_train.txt"`.
 Frame `y_train` was joined with the `activity` frame from the previous section.
 This introduced actual activity labels into the frame (instead of the IDs only).

 ```
 y_train_with_labels <- join(y_train, activity, by = "activity_id");